reble/llvm/sycl/doc/design/CommandGraph.md

 ## Requirements

-An efficient implementation of a lazy command graph execution and its replay requires extensions to the PI layer.
+An efficient implementation of a lazy command graph execution and its replay requires extensions to the UR layer.
 Such an extension is command buffers, where a command-buffer object represents a series of operations to be enqueued to the backend device and their dependencies.
-A single command graph can be partitioned into more than one PI command-buffer by the runtime.
+A single command graph can be partitioned into more than one command-buffer by the runtime.
 We distinguish between backends that support command buffer extensions and those that do not.
 Currently command buffer extensions are only supported by Level Zero.
-All other backends would fall back to an emulation mode.
+All other backends would fall back to an emulation mode, or not be reported as supported.

 The emulation mode targets support of functionality only, without potentially resulting performance improvements, i.e. execution of a closed Level Zero command list multiple times.

-#### Command Buffer extension
+### Command Buffer extension

 | Function | Description |
 | ------------------------- | ------------------------ |